mattBoros/pyDerive/README.md

 ## Evaluate strings to an equation

-You can evaluate strings into an equation by using the evaluate_to_equation function.
+You can evaluate strings into an equation by using the string_to_equation function.
 For example:

 ```
 from string_to_equation import string_to_equation